prafulyadav/mentalhealth.github.io/README.md

    - Admin page to add or edit question in quiz
    - Patient page to play quiz
    - Result page to see how much a particular patient is score
-   - In this repo i have give the DataBase of Qiuz app int qw
+   - In this repo i have give the DataBase of Qiuz app in qw
+   - To see localhost deployement of this web app we have to move qw folder in projectstar file which you extraxt from zip
+   - Admin Password : adminpass123

 ### Chatbot
    - To assist Visitors about our app